-The stair tower on the new building is a concern.
-It is going to be a very strong element and could be distracting from the historic structure that is in front of it.
+The Committee also felt that the stair tower closest to the main entrance on the new building was a concern.
+At its originally proposed height it was going to be a very strong element and could be distracting from the historic structure that is in front of it.
 Perhaps it could be pushed back towards the rear of the building, lowered, or altered in some manner to make it less prominent.